Leading Up To Surgery

 Do not wear an underwire or push-up bra for six weeks after your surgery.
 If you are given an upper band, wear it at all times, except when showering.
 You can wear this with or without the bra or over a t-shirt.

-Wait six hours after surgery before showering.
+Wait 48 hours after surgery before showering.
 The incision area can get wet, but do not wash it directly.
 After your shower, gently pat the incision site dry.

-You can place ice packs to the upper part of your breasts to help with swelling and pain.
+You can apply ice to the upper or lower part of your breast.
 Use for 30 minutes on then 30 minutes off to prevent frostbite.

 Do not use heating pads to help with pain.
 This could cause a burn.